 Other Livestock Guardian Dogs

-Here are at least 5 other breeds of Livestock Guardian Dogs that are all ancient breeds, dating back to early civilizations.
-These are the FCI recognized ones that are not yet recognized in Australia.
+Here are 3 other breeds of Livestock Guardian Dogs that are all ancient breeds, dating back to early civilizations, that are not yet recognized in Australia.

 - South Russian Shepherd Dog (from Russia) (FCI 326)